BerndMenia/Information-Retrieval/code/src/exercise5/README.md

 - Total 10 / 10 points

 ### Note
-We watched the lecture as well as worked on the first exercise separately, therefore we have two versions of it.
+We worked on the first exercise separately, therefore we have two versions of it.
 We uploaded them both though because our answers differ slightly from each other.